jross365/LMStudio-Client/README.md

 - Records and saves LLM chat dialogs locally
   - Built-in file management, indexing (*search* will be included)
-  - Previous dialogs can be resumed easily
+  - Resume and continue previous dialogs
+  - Search the contents of your chat history

 - Persistent configuration management:
   - Settings are preserved in a configuration file